UrbanInstitute/ed-data/master_sheet_graph_edits.md

 ```
  - add spacing to xlabels, for example: '01–          '03
  - add ` pluralNotes: "true" ` to jsx file
+ - for all graphs: add `  "wideSmallMultiple": true ` to outermost bracket

 #SECTION 3: PRICES AND EXPENSES